jmejia22/BrainTumorClassification/README.md

 ## Group Contribution Statement
 Jacob: In terms of the code, I was responsible for writing the image augmentation function, preprocessing the data, helping build the CNN model, writing functions responsible for plotting images, predicting tumor position using linear regression, and adding functions to py files.
 I was also in charge of writing docstrings for about a quarter of the functions and adding comments throughout.
 Wrote the explanatory text about machine learning bias.

+Wendy: I was responsible for finding the brain MRI data and doing the initial download/preprocessing of the images as well as exploratory analysis.
+I assisted in acquiring and loading the tumor mask data as well as configuring it into lists.
+I was also in charge of plotting the brain tumor images with their respective tumor masks.
+Additionally, I wrote the explanatory text on the evaluation of our model, linear regression model, image segmentation, and conclusion.
+I also cleaned up our repository and wrote the tutorial.

 ## Tutorial